Operation-P-E-A-C-C-E-Robotics/base-swerve/README.md

 5. [Our 2017 Code](https://github.com/nateblinux/OperationPeacce2017Code/tree/master/src/org/usfirst/frc/team3461/robot) From a time before I did software; much, much simpler than any of the garbage I've done.
 Don't do a separate subsystem for the left and right half of a tank drive though, that's silly.
 6. [Our 2022 Code](https://github.com/Operation-P-E-A-C-C-E-Robotics/frc-2022/blob/main/src/main/java/frc/robot/RobotContainer.java) The first robot I programmed that actually competed (ahem, COVID).
 Garbage code, I didn't know what I was doing.
 Worked good.

+## Before we get started, look through [this google slide](https://docs.google.com/presentation/d/1DMgxi79YGgkeb51lSAVAxEkoKkov6m2Ys2Yr7qAGM9I/edit?usp=sharing)
+It should give the requisite knowledge of robot hardware to get started.
+I'm sorry about how terrible it is, that's cause I made it.

 # WITHOUT FURTHER ADO
 ## Here is the guide index:
 1. [Setting up your driver station](GUIDE/01DriverStation.md)